-Water levels at stations in the middle part of LMB from Vientiane to Nakhon Phanom were slightly increased based on the trend inflows from upstream, and their water levels were closely reach to their LTAs, except Nong Khai there is still considered critical condition.
+Water levels at stations in the middle part of LMB from Vientiane to Nakhon Phanom were slightly increased based on the trend inflows from upstream, and their water levels were reached above their LTAs.
+These stations were considered back to normal condition.

-From Komgpong Cham on the Mekong river, Phnom Penh Port to Prekdam on the Tonle Sap and Chaktomuk and Koh Khel on the Bassac river, the water levels were stay below their LTAs.
-These stations were still considered as critical condition.
+From Phnom Penh Port to Prekdam on the Tonle Sap river and Chaktomuk and Koh Khel on the Bassac river, their water levels were raised close to their LTAs.
+These stations were considered back to normal condition.